galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 >    - *"5: Depth-threshold for masking"*: `5`
 >
->       Sites in the viral genome covered by less than this number of reads are considered questionable and will be masked (with Ns) in the consensus sequence independent of whether a variant has been called at them or not.
+>       Sites in the viral genome covered by less than this number of reads detection of variants is considered to become unreliable.
+Such sites will be masked (with Ns) in the consensus sequence unless there is a consensus variant call at the site.
 >
 >    - *"6: Reference genome*": `NC_045512.2_reference.fasta` or `NC_045512.2 reference sequence`
 >
->       SARS-CoV-2 reference genome, as part of the auxillary data.
+>       SARS-CoV-2 reference genome, part of the auxillary data.
 >
 {: .hands_on}